Show of hands: How many of you detested Brussels sprouts (Brassica oleracea ‘gemmifera’) when you were a kid?

 Fresh Sprouts in May?

-While Brussels sprouts have a reputation for being tricky to grow, it’s quite possible to grow these tasty treats in the home garden if you simply give them what they need – assuming the weather gods cooperate, that is.
+While Brussels have a reputation for being tricky to grow, it’s quite possible to grow these tasty treats in the home garden if you simply give them what they need – assuming the weather gods cooperate, that is.

 Have you grown this plant?
 In the comments section below, tell us what zone or region you’re growing in, when you plant, and when you harvest.
 We’d love to compare notes!